crookedneighbor/require-again/README.md

 ## Testing

-This module is test in Node versions:
+This module is tested in Node versions:

 * 0.10.x
 * 0.12.x